top of page

 1. Selection occurs strictly in reservation order.

-2. Multiple-acre deposits give priority for larger areas, but contiguity depends on what earlier selectors choose.
+2. Multiple-acre deposits are allowed, but contiguity depends on what earlier selectors choose.

 3. Families may walk, hike, explore, and camp before choosing.